tmatthews092/KDTreeProject/README.md

 ### `removeNode`
 - Locate the target node.
-- Find the minimum in the relevant dimension from its subtree.
+- Find the minimum in the relevant dimension from its subtree using `findMinimumAxisValueFromNode`.
 - Replace the target with that node, then recursively update left/right subtrees.

 **Complexity**: